 The Curriculum at Key Stage 4

-In Years 10 and 11, students have an element of choice which allows them to personalise their Key Stage 4 curriculum.
-There are, however, a number of subjects which are compulsory for every student (see below table) which make up approximately 60% of the timetable for each student.
+In Years 10 and 11 students have an element of choice which allows them to personalise their Key Stage 4 curriculum.
+There are, however, a number of subjects which are compulsory for every student – these are the core subjects and they make up approximately 60% of the timetable for each student.
 The remainder of each student’s timetable is composed of the four option subjects that they will choose to study.

 Key Stage 4 Curriculum – 50 hours per fortnight